-$9.99 Flat Rate Shipping For Orders Under $99
+$9.99 Flat Rate Shipping For Orders Under $99 - Free Shipping For Orders Over $99

 * Only available in the lower 48 states in the United States